cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

 Check out the above PR if you're interested in exactly how this works.

-`dhallDirectoryToNix` should be available in Nixpkgs `master` as soon as the above PR is merged in, and Nixpkgs 22.05 when it is released.
+`dhallDirectoryToNix` is available in Nixpkgs `master` as of 2021-12-08.
+It will likely be available in Nixpkgs 22.05.

 ## Caveats